onflow/contract-updater/README.md

     /// Returns the staged contract update in the form of a ContractUpdate struct. access(all) view fun getContractUpdate(): ContractUpdate
-    /// Replaces the staged contract code with the given hex-encoded Cadence code. access(contract) fun replaceCode(code: String)
+    /// Replaces the staged contract code with the given Cadence code. access(contract) fun replaceCode(code: String)
 }
 ```